kstenerud/compact-float/compact-float-specification.md

 ### Binary float value ~ 0.5083299875259399, rounded to 4 significant digits

 Binary floats are rarely directly representable in base 10.
 If we took the value 0.5083299875259399 as-is, we would be encoding many digits of false precision.
-For the purposes of this example, assume that after auditing our source precision and requirements, we settle upon 4 significant digits, representing the value as 0.5083.
+For the purposes of this example we assume that, after auditing our measurement accuracy and precision requirements, we settle upon 4 significant digits, representing the value as 0.5083.

  * Significand: 5083
  * Exponent: -4